theRealCB/Benchmarking-Diarization-Models/README.md

   batch_size: 1
 ```

-API keys are read from environment variables — never stored in config:
+API keys are read from environment variables (never stored in config):

 ```bash
 export HF_TOKEN="your_huggingface_token"